-In 1969, Massachusetts adopted Chapter 40B, providing relief from exclusionary zoning practices that prevented the construction of low- and moderate-income housing, particularly in suburban municipalities, by providing developers with an expedited approval process for projects that contain housing units affordable to households earning below 80% of AMI, as well as a State appeals process that may be used if a local zoning board denies the application.
+In 1969, Massachusetts adopted Chapter 40B, providing relief from exclusionary zoning practices that prevented the construction of low- and moderate-income housing, particularly in suburban municipalities.
+The statute provides developers with an expedited approval process for projects that contain housing units affordable to households earning below 80% of AMI, as well as a State appeals process that may be used if a local zoning board denies the application.
 Chapter 40B has been revised and updated numerous times since its passage to increase its efficacy.
-Since its inception, Chapter 40B has had a significant impact on the production of affordable and market rate housing production.
+Since its inception, Chapter 40B has had a significant impact on the production of affordable and market rate housing.
+As of 2023, two-thirds of all Massachusetts cities and towns (234 of 351) had over five percent of their housing stock affordable, including many in affluent suburbs with highly rated public schools.
+Nearly a quarter of cities and towns (81 of 351) have over 10 percent of their housing stock affordable.
+Only 45 jurisdictions have no affordable units, but these are mostly smaller, rural towns with overall lower housing costs.